nimzi/ocaml_raylib_example/README.md

 - `libraylib.a` - The main raylib static library
 - `libglfw3.a` - GLFW static library (raylib dependency)

+**Note:** The included static library files (`.a` files) in this repository were built on **Ubuntu 24.04** on an **x86** machine.
+These pre-built libraries are included for convenience, but you may need to rebuild them if you're using a different platform or architecture.

 The build system uses `dune-configurator` to automatically detect and link these static libraries during compilation.

 ## Features